gregjewi/RealTimeRecs-gregjewi/docs/Theory.rst

 Both upstream agents and downstream agents have have weighting parameters associated with each of their characteristics/commodities (see `Mathematical Framework`_.)

-.. [#] Note: In reality, many ideal downstream locations for a market are also upstream agents within a different market, and therefore you could have a control point co-located with the downstream agent.
+.. [#] In reality, many ideal downstream locations for a market are also upstream agents within a different market, and therefore you could have a control point co-located with the downstream agent.
 We consider these to be *nested* or *sub* markets.